Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 Without crucial oxygen, your hair follicles are unable to function, and hair may begin to fall out.
 Symptoms of iron-deficiency anaemia [9] to look out for include pallor, breathlessness, palpitations, hair loss, headaches, vertigo, leg cramps, cold intolerance, dizziness, and irritability.

 Vitamins for hair growth are becoming increasingly popular, so you may be tempted to go out and purchase a few different supplements.
-However, these supplements aren’t treated as pharmaceutical products.
+Some supplements, like folic acid, are recommended for pregnant women.
+However, many hair growth supplements aren’t treated as pharmaceutical products.
 That means there’s scant research on their effects, and they’re primarily unregulated.

 An increasing number of hair vitamins on sale are counterfeit.
-While there’s a definitive link between vitamin deficiencies and hair loss (which we’ll go into in more detail in the Treatment section), very little evidence exists that targeted supplements help hair growth, or limit hair fall.
+While there’s a definitive link between vitamin deficiencies and hair loss (which we’ll go into in more detail in the treatment section), very little evidence exists that targeted supplements help hair growth, or limit hair falling out.

 An unrelated condition

-It’s thought this stems from an inflammatory response, interacting with the hair follicles.
+It’s thought this type of hair loss stems from an inflammatory response, interacting with the hair follicles.

 Viral and bacterial infections can be a trigger for alopecia areata, along with inherited genetic predispositions.

-We know – it’s a tough ask when you’re preparing to bring new life into the world, and going through nausea, morning sickness, breast changes, and other surprising effects of becoming pregnant.
+We know that it’s tough to recommend that you take it easy, especially when you’re preparing to bring new life into the world, not to mention having to deal with nausea, morning sickness, breast changes, and other surprising effects of becoming pregnant.
 However, maternal stress and anxiety can have long-term implications that go beyond hair loss.
-Studies show an increasing link between pregnancy stress and anxiety, and negative consequences for child development and outcomes [10].
+Studies show an increasing link between pregnancy stress and anxiety and negative consequences for child development and outcomes [10].

-Eating a balanced diet may be the last thing you want to do when you’re suffering with morning sickness during pregnancy (or those strange cravings that just won’t go away), but it’s super important when you’re pregnant.
-Especially if you’re suffering from any of the conditions we’ve listed, or have unexplained hair loss that doesn’t seem to resolve itself.
+Eating a balanced diet will not only help improve overall health but also hair health.
+We know that it may be the last thing you want to do when you’re suffering from morning sickness during pregnancy (or those strange cravings that just won’t go away).
+However, it’s super important when you’re pregnant, especially if you’re suffering from any of the conditions we’ve listed, or have unexplained hair loss that doesn’t seem to resolve itself.

 Choose foods high in protein like Greek yoghurt, lean meats, and eggs.
 Poultry is a great source of dietary iron – just be careful what you have with it, as iron from meat isn’t well absorbed by the body.
 Try to steer clear of added sugar, as it can impact hair growth due to increased stress levels.
 It’s all about balance, especially when you’re nourishing new life.

 To maximise the absorption of iron from dietary sources, have a glass of orange juice with your meal.
 The high vitamin C content boosts absorption.
 Calcium inhibits iron absorption, so be careful of having milky drinks with your iron-rich foods.
-Oily fish like salmon, mackerel contain healthy omega-3 fatty acids, essential for maintaining long, beautiful locks.
+Oily fish like salmon and mackerel contain healthy omega-3 fatty acids which are essential for maintaining long, beautiful locks.

 Ensure your vitamin intake is balanced.
 Although vitamin A is essential for healthy, shiny hair (as well as teeth, bones, skin, and organs), too much can build up in your body and be toxic.
 It can cause hair follicles to reach the end of the growth phase too quickly and fall out.

-Medications like minoxidil are traditionally prescribed for female hair loss, but they’re not suitable for use during pregnancy.
+Medications like Minoxidil are traditionally prescribed for female hair loss.
+However, Minoxidil use in pregnancy isn’t usually advised, as it may be unsafe for your baby.
 If your hair loss doesn’t resolve during the pregnancy, minoxidil is considered safe to use after you’ve given birth, so the treatment can start while you’re breastfeeding.

 Treat your hair gently while putting it up too.
 Tight ponytails and bun hairstyles can pull at the root, causing hair to fall out and creating what’s called ‘traction alopecia’.